IBM/aspera-cli/docs/README.md

 If there are spaces in the lines, those are not taken as separator, as we provide option `-d \\n` to `xargs`.

-#### Extended value using special characters read from environmental variables or files
+#### Extended value using special characters read from environment variables or files

 Using a text editor or shell: create a file `title.txt` (and env var) that contains exactly the text required: `Test " ' & \` :